UPPMAX/HPC-python/docs/batch.rst

    .. tab:: HPC2N

         Short serial example for running on Kebnekaise.
-Loading SciPy-bundle/2021.05, Python/3.9.5 + using any Python packages you have installed yourself with virtual environment.
+Loading SciPy-bundle/2021.05, Python/3.9.5, matplotlib/3.4.2 + using any Python packages you have installed yourself with virtual environment.
 During the separate session for HPC2N there will more about how to install something yourself this way.

         .. code-block:: sh

             #!/bin/bash
-            #SBATCH -A hpc2n2023-089 # Change to your own after the course
+            #SBATCH -A hpc2nXXXX-YYY # Change to your own
             #SBATCH --time=00:10:00 # Asking for 10 minutes
             #SBATCH -n 1 # Asking for 1 core

             # Load any modules you need, here for Python/3.10.4 and compatible SciPy-bundle
-            module load GCCcore/11.3.0 OpenMPI/4.1.4 Python/3.10.4 SciPy-bundle/2022.05 matplotlib/3.5.2
+            module load GCCcore/10.3.0 OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05 matplotlib/3.4.2

             # Activate your virtual environment.
             # CHANGE <path-to-virt-env> to the full path where you installed your virtual environment